gfortino/iwp-w2018/Projects/Team 5/README.md

+Team 5 - Readme

 SQL script is in the SQL folder.
+Run it in phpMyAdmin to set up the databases.

-DDB connection is in header.php, change identifiers and ports if there are any problems
+DDB connection is in header.php, change identifiers and ports with your own if there are any problems.